Super League

-The Super League began in 1996, replacing the existing First Division and, significantly, switching from a traditional winter season to a summer season.
+Super League began in 1996, replacing the First Division, and switching from a winter to a summer season.

-Each team plays 27 games between February and September: 11 home games, 11 away games, Magic Weekend and an additional 4 'loop fixtures' decided by league positions.
-The top six then enter the play-off series leading to the Grand Final which determines the champions.
-The bottom team is relegated to the Championship.
+The regular season runs from February to September, with each team playing 27 games; 11 home games, 11 away games, Magic Weekend, and an additional four fixtures decided by league positions.
+The top six then enter play-offs leading to the Super League Grand Final which determines the champions.
+As of 2024, there is no relegation to the Championship.

-In a recent tradition, the Super League champions play the National Rugby League champions from Australasia in the World Club Challenge at the start of the following season.
+The Super League champions take on the champions of the Australian National Rugby League in the World Club Challenge.

+Twenty-four clubs have competed since the inception of the Super League since 1996: nineteen from England, three from France, one from Wales and one from Canada.
+Five of them have won the title: St Helens (10), Leeds Rhinos (8), Wigan Warriors (7), Bradford Bulls (4) and Hull Kingston Rovers (1).

 History

-Background
+Background and establishment

 During the 1950s, British rugby league experienced a boom in popularity.
 However the twenty years that followed saw attendances and popularity decline.
-A ‘Super League’ was first suggested as far back as the 1970s as a way to address the decline.
-By the early 1990s the sport was still struggling with dwindling attendances, poor facilities and was dominated by one club Wigan who were the only full time professional team.
+A "Super League" was first suggested as far back as the 1970s as a way to address the decline.
+By the early 1990s the sport was still struggling with dwindling attendances, poor facilities and was dominated by one club, Wigan, who were the only full time professional team.

-By 1992 then Chief Executive of the Rugby Football League, Maurice Lindsay brought up a serious idea for a Super League.
-He wanted the new league to break the stereotype of rugby league being a sport only played in Northern England and had a vision for clubs to play out of new facilities under a set of minimum standards in an unpublished document he called ‘Framing the Future’.
+In 1992, the then Chief Executive of the Rugby Football League, Maurice Lindsay reopened the idea for a Super League.
+He wanted the new league to break the stereotype of rugby league being a sport only played in Northern England, and had a vision for clubs to play out of new facilities under a set of minimum standards in an unpublished document called "Framing the Future".

-1990-1996: Establishment

-Lindsay’s Super League was given a boost during the mid 90s Australian Super League war.
+Lindsay's Super League was given a boost during the mid 90s Australian Super League war.
 A Rupert Murdoch backed Super League in Australia was trying to gain broadcasting supremacy over the Australian Rugby League.
-In an attempt to gain the upper hand, Murdoch, whose broadcasting company bSkyb already had the rights to the First Division, approached the RFL.
+In an attempt to gain the upper hand, Murdoch, whose broadcasting company BSkyB already had the rights to the First Division, approached the RFL.

 A £77 million offer and an £87 million payment aided the decision.
 It was agreed a 14 team Super League would take place in 1996, switching the sport from winter to summer and making every team full time.

-As part of the agreement, Super League would be a European competition to break free from its Northern stereotype.
-Rugby league held a traditional heartland in the South of France and so Toulouse Olympique were invited.
-A second club from the French leagues was also planned to be invited but the French government refused their backing unless there was a team from Paris, thus Paris Saint Germain were founded as the second French club playing under the same name and colours as the football club.
+As part of the agreement, the Super League would be a European competition.
+Rugby league held a traditional heartland in the South of France and so Toulouse Olympique were invited (however never ended up taking a place in Super League I).
+A second club from the French leagues was also planned to be invited but the French government refused their backing unless there was a team from Paris, thus Paris Saint-Germain were founded as the second French club playing under the same name and colours as the association football club.

-As well as two French clubs being involved, several merges between English clubs were put forward:
+As well as two French clubs being involved, several mergers between English clubs were put forward: